 Ground water was also found to be contaminated with volatile organic compounds (VOCs), which are potentially harmful substances that easily evaporate in the air, and phenols have been detected in lagoon sludges, as well as in the disposal areas.

-The cleanup of the General Motors site is ongoing and is being addressed in three stages: immediate actions, which included capping of the Industrial Landfill at the site to prevent migration of contaminants, and two long-term cleanup phases focusing on the cleanup of river system sediments; excavation and removal of contaminated on-site and Akwesasne Reservation soils; and treatment of groundwater.
-Remaining work will include the installation of a permanent groundwater treatment system and upgrades to the Industrial Landfill cap, including the creation of a 150 foot buffer around the landfill.
+The cleanup of the General Motors site is ongoing and is being addressed in three stages: immediate actions, which included the installation of an interim cap on the Industrial Landfill at the site in the late 1980’s to prevent migration of contaminants, and two long-term cleanup phases focusing on the cleanup of St. Lawrence and Raquette River system sediments; excavation and removal of contaminated on-site soils; removal of contaminated soils and sediments on St. Regis Mohawk Tribal properties and treatment of contaminated groundwater.
+Remaining work includes the installation of a permanent groundwater treatment system, replacement of the Industrial Landfill cap and the creation of a 150-foot waste-free buffer around the landfill.
 Cleanup work is expected to be completed in 2017.